KARTIKK-1911/Restaurant-Sales-Analysis-/README.md

 - Expanding the dashboard to include **employee performance metrics** and **inventory management** features.
 - Integration with **Power BI** for more advanced data visualization and reporting.

-## **Contributing**

-If you’d like to contribute to this project, feel free to open a pull request or submit issues.
  Feedback and suggestions are always welcome!

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to adjust this description based on your project specifics!